Homepage of the site 'What to do with your life?'

 Adolescent

-Respects social rules spontaneously ... even when they are clearly contrary to facts and morality.
+Spontaneously respects social rules... even when they clearly contradict facts and morality.

 Adult ₉

-Morality and facts prevail over rules and social conventions.
+Morality and facts take precedence over social rules and conventions.

-Capable of confronting a group when it denies the facts.
+Able to confront the group when it denies facts.

 Questions to refer to for better understanding of the two tables above:

-Tell me how you make decisions, and I'll tell you who you are
+Tell me how you make decisions, and I will tell you who you are

 What is the purpose of life?